zcxcf/EA-ViT/README.md

 }
 ```
 ## ✉️ Contact
-If you're interested in my research, feel free to reach out to me via email: (zc157xcf@gmail.com)
+If you're interested in my research, feel free to reach out to me via email at zc157xcf@gmail.com.